ourcodingclub/ourcodingclub.github.io/_tutorials/pandas-python-intro.md

 We now have our hills sorted by height.
 Note how we've used the `by=['Height']` argument to specify that we want to sort by height, and then the `ascending=False` argument to get the heights sorted in descending order, from highest to lowest.

-<a name="matplotlib"></a>
 ## Understand the basics of the Matplotlib plotting package
+{: #matplotlib}

 `matplotlib` is a Python package used for data plotting and visualisation.
 It is a useful complement to Pandas, and like Pandas, is a very feature-rich library which can produce a large variety of plots, charts, maps, and other visualisations.
 It would be impossible to cover the entirety of Matplotlib in one tutorial, so this section is really to give you a flavour of the capabilities of Matplotlib, and to cover some of the basics, as well as a couple of more interesting 'advanced' features.

 If you have a bit of basic Python knowledge already, the common route to learning Matplotib is to find examples of plots similar to ones you are trying to create and walk through them, trying to reproduce them with your own data perhaps.
-A great starting point is the <a href="https://matplotlib.org/gallery.html" target="_blank">Matplotlib gallery of examples</a>.
+A great starting point is the [Matplotlib gallery of examples](https://matplotlib.org/gallery.html).
 I recommend this because in practice it is difficult to cover each and every plot type, as the needs of scientists differ considerably depending on the type of data they are working with or the message they are trying to convey in their visualisation.
-You might also find it useful to refer to the <a href="https://matplotlib.org/api/pyplot_api.html" target="_blank">Matplotlib official documentation</a> as you go along.
+You might also find it useful to refer to the [Matplotlib official documentation](https://matplotlib.org/api/pyplot_api.html) as you go along.

 ### Matplotlib conventions